 Additional ground points are provided on 3-pin I²C connectors meant to connect to an I²C-USB-converter or a separate board.

-The above picture shows too many Minipods – amend

 Front-Panel Layout (TODO: update)

 Preliminary front panel layout (not to scale).

 Figure 12 shows a preliminary template for the front panel layout of the jFEX.
 Shown are the JTAG port for boundary scanning and FPGA access, an auxiliary Ethernet control port, status LEDs and the ATCA extraction/insertion handles.
 These components are not drawn to scale.